Learning Centre Partitions from Summaries: Introduction

-Early distributed inference methods typically relied on straightforward aggregation rules.
+The first distributed inference methods typically relied on straightforward aggregation rules.
 For instance, the naive average pools local parameter estimates from each centre without sophisticated weighting, whereas inverse-variance weighted (IVW) averaging incorporates estimation uncertainties from each centre to improve statistical efficiency.
 More advanced approaches have subsequently been developed, such as the communication-efficient surrogate likelihood (CSL) proposed by \cite{Jordan03042019} and the aggregated estimating equations (AEE) introduced by \cite{lin2011aggregated}.
 These methods significantly enhance estimation accuracy compared to simplistic averaging and reduce communication burdens.
-For a comprehensive overview, see the recent review work by \cite{gao2022review}.
+For a comprehensive overview, see the recent review works by \cite{gao2022review} and \cite{lemyre2024distributed}.